daler/pybedtools/docs/source/create-a-bedtool-tutorial.rst

 This documentation uses example files that ship with :mod:`pybedtools`.
 To access these files from their installation location, we use the :func:`example_bedtool` function.
 This is convenient because if you copy-paste the examples, they will work.
+When using the :func:`example_bedtool` function, the resulting :class:`BedTool` object will point to the corresponding file in the `test/data` directory of your :mod:`pybedtools` installation.
 If you would rather learn using your own files, just pass the filename to a new :class:`BedTool`, like the above example.

 You can use any file that BEDTools_ supports -- this includes BED, VCF, GFF, and gzipped versions of any of these.
 See :ref:`Creating a BedTool`